 What is Value Based Leadership?

 When we are talking about value-based leadership, we are talking about having a leader who is aligned with organizational values and who we believe has the same values as us.
 Otherwise, we would not want to be working for the leader of that organization.
-There … Read the rest
+There has to … Read the rest

 Setting goals has always been seen as one of the most important pieces attributing to a person’s success.
 You can’t achieve success if you are not measuring the achievement of your goals.
 If you want to perform at your top level of potential, you need to start tracking your progress.
 By tracking your progress, you will accelerate your success faster than if you did not track it.